The Board Game Design Course

 Keep in touch with your backers.
 Whether the update is good, bad, or ugly, be open in your communications to your backers, sharing the progress and letting them know if anything is falling behind schedule.
 Alleviate any concerns as well by letting backers know what you’re doing to ensure everything stays on track.

-Make a plan, stick to it and see it through, and get help along the way.
+Make a plan, stick to it, and see it through, getting help along the way.
 Then keep your backers engaged and informed while ensuring your project stays on track as best as you can.
 Doing these things will help to keep you on track, build backer trust, as well as keep you sane!

 That wraps up this series on preparing for and launching your first Kickstarter campaign.
 I hope you’ve found this helpful.